River Cracraft: Miami Dolphins

 Cracraft was signed by the Dolphins on February 17, 2022.
 He was waived by the Dolphins on August 30, and re-signed to the practice squad two days later.
 Cracraft was elevated to the active roster on September 11 for the team's season opener against the Patriots.
 He was elevated the following week In the fourth quarter of Week 2, where Cracraft caught a two-yard touchdown pass from Tua Tagovailoa, the first of his career.
 The touchdown helped spark the Dolphins' 21-point comeback over the Baltimore Ravens in a 42-38 victory.
 In Week 3 against the Buffalo Bills, Cracraft caught an 11-yard touchdown pass for his second of the season, helping the Dolphins go 3-0 for the first time since the 2018 season.
 He was signed to the active roster on September 29.

 On March 17, 2023, Cracraft re-signed with the Dolphins.
 He was placed on injured reserve on September 29, and activated November 14.

 Cracraft was re-signed on March 21, 2024.
 He was placed on injured reserve on August 27, and activated on November 11.

 Seattle Seahawks

 On March 21, 2025, Cracraft was signed by the Seattle Seahawks.
 He was waived by the Seahawks on May 12.

 Washington Commanders

 On August 14, 2025, Cracraft signed with the Washington Commanders.
 On August 26, he was released due to roster cuts.
-The Commanders signed Cracraft to their practice squad on November 11.
+The Commanders re-signed Cracraft to their practice squad on November 11.
+He was waived on December 9, but was re-signed to their practice squad on December 16.
+He was elevated to the active roster for the final two games of the regular season, and reverted to the practice squad on January 5, 2026.

+On July 29, 2026, Cracraft re-signed with the Commanders.
+On August 18, he was placed on injured reserve, and released with an injury settlement the next day.